Dynamic effective mass of granular media and the attenuation of structure-borne sound: Experimental Procedure

 \subsection{Resonant Bar}

 We consider the resonant frequencies of a rectangular bar of stainless steel whose dimensions are L X W X H = 20.32 cm X 3.81 cm X 3.18 cm.
-In the center of the top surface a cavity is excavated having virtually identical dimensions as that in the shaker cup (above).
-This cavity is filled with tungsten granules in the same manner and with the same mass as for the shaker.
+In the center of the top surface a cavity is excavated having virtually identical dimensions as that in the shaker cup (Figure \ref{cupbar_scheme}).
+This cavity is filled with tungsten granules in the same manner and with the same mass as that held in the shaker.

 We monitor the flexural modes of the system: The bar is suspended by wire supports attached at the approximate locations of the displacement nodes of the fundamental flex mode of the bar [Table 3.2 of reference \cite{Kinsler}].
 The purpose here is to minimize any additional dampening in the experiment due to radiation of energy into the bar supports.
 On the top and on the bottom of the bar, near each of the ends, we epoxy piezoceramic disks of 6.35 mm diameter and 3.18 mm thickness.
-The two top disks are driven in phase with each other while the two bottom ones are driven out of phase with the top ones.
-In this manner the four disks act as a bending moment on the bar, thus inducing the desired flexural motion.
-On the bottom directly under the cavity we mount an accelerometer.
+The two top disks are driven in phase with each other while the bottom two are driven out of phase with those on top.
+In this configuration the four disks act as a bending moment on the bar, thus inducing the desired flexural motion.
+We mount an accelerometer on the bottom directly under the center of the cavity.
 The bending moment is driven at a constant voltage as the frequency is swept in increments which are finely spaced when the Q is large (as for an empty cavity) and more coarsely spaced when the Q is low, as when the cavity is grain loaded.
 The output of the accelerometer, $a(\omega)$, shows a characteristic resonance peak as we sweep through the resonance.

-We take the power dissipated in the bar to be $P(\omega) \propto \; \mid a(\omega) \mid ^2/\omega^2$.
+We take the power dissipated in the vibrating bar to be $\mathcal{P}(\omega) \propto \; \mid a(\omega) \mid ^2/\omega^2$.
 This quantity is plotted, in arbitrary units, in Figure \ref{resonant_bar}.
-The resonance frequency, $f_R$, is taken at the peak.
-The quality factor, Q, is taken from the full-width at half maximum as indicated in the figure: \beq{Q1} {\rm Q} = f_R/FWHM\:\:\:.\eeq See pages 23 {\it ff.} of Reference \cite{Kinsler}.
-In order to check that we are indeed seeing a true resonance we examine the variation of the phase angle of the acceleration as a function of frequency.
-A true resonance will exhibit a 180 degree phase change, as is seen in the two examples of Figure \ref{resonant_bar}.
-Moreover, it will also exhibit a 90 degree phase change between the two half-max points, which feature is also indicated in the figure.
+The real part of the resonance frequency, $f_R$, and the quality factor, Q, may be taken from the peak and the full-width at half maximum of this curve.
+See pages 23 {\it ff.} of Kinsler and Frey \cite{Kinsler}.